rampal-punia/python-day-to-day/sets/copy_method.md

 This will create a new set new_set that contains the same elements as original_set.
 The unpacking operator (*) is used to pass the elements of the original_set as individual arguments to the set() function, which creates a new set with the same elements.

-Like the other methods mentioned earlier, this approach creates a shallow copy of the original set.
-If the original set contains mutable objects, the new set and the original set will both reference the same objects.
-However, this method may be slightly faster than the set() constructor or the set union operator for creating a copy of a small set.
+All of these approaches will create a new set that is a copy of the original set, without modifying the original set.
+However, like the `copy()` method, they will create a shallow copy of the original set, so if the original set contains mutable objects, the new set and the original set will both reference the same objects.